Zero-sum partitions of Abelian groups of order $2^n$

-Kaplan et al. \cite{KLR} and Zeng \cite{Zeng} used results on zero-sum partitions of Abelian groups for another type of anti-magic labeling.
+\citet{KLR} and \citet{Zeng} used results on zero-sum partitions of Abelian groups for another type of anti-magic labeling.
 They label the edges bijectively with the non-zero elements of a group $\Gamma$.
-The weight of each vertex is calculated as the sum (taken in $\Gamma$) of the labels of incident edges.
+The weight of every vertex is calculated as the sum (taken in $\Gamma$) of the labels of incident edges.
 All the weights should be different.
-They showed that every $2$-tree\footnote{A $2$-tree $T$ is a rooted tree, where each vertex which is not a leaf has at least two children.} $T$ of order $n$ is $\Gamma$-anti-magic (in the above sense) in any group $\Gamma$ of order $n$ such that $I(\Gamma)\in\{0,3\}$.
+They showed that every $2$-tree\footnote{A $2$-tree $T$ is a rooted tree, where every vertex which is not a leaf has at least two children.} $T$ of order $n$ admits a $\Gamma$-anti-magic labeling (in the above sense) for any group $\Gamma$ of order $n$ such that $|I(\Gamma)|\in\{0,3\}$.

-Froncek in \cite{Fro1} defined the notion of \textit{group distance magic labeling}.
+\citet{Fro1} defined the notion of \textit{group distance magic labeling}.
 In this case, the vertices of the graph are labeled through a bijection with the elements of an Abelian group $\Gamma$.
-The weight of each vertex is computed as the sum (in $\Gamma$) of the labels assigned to its neighbors.
+The weight of every vertex is computed as the sum (in $\Gamma$) of the labels assigned to its neighbors.
 If all the weights are the same, then it is a \textit{$\Gamma$-distance magic labeling}.
-A graph that admits a $\Gamma$-distance magic labeling is a \textit{$\Gamma$-distance magic graph}.